danielbeaini24/Business-Intelligence-projects/README.md

 ## About Me

 I have a background in Banking & Finance and professional experience in Growth and SaaS Sales.

-I am developing my career toward Business Intelligence and Data Analytics, with a focus on transforming data into actionable business insights.
+I am developing my career toward Commercial Analytics, Pricing, Business Intelligence, and Data Analytics, with a focus on transforming business data into actionable insights.

-Currently strengthening my skills in SQL, Excel, Tableau, and Power BI, with a focus on data visualization, dashboard development, and business performance analysis. rds, KPI reporting, and actionable business insights.
+My current analytical toolkit includes Excel, SQL, Tableau, and Power BI, with a particular interest in commercial performance, pricing, revenue analysis, customer behavior, and dashboard development.